ProtoSebastian/py-assembler/README.md

 `define nl, '\n'`

-## DB directive
+## DW directive
-`DB <OPERANDS>`
+`DW <OPERANDS>`

 Like instructions, operands may be separated by commas or space characters.

-Specially for DB directives, the operand may be a multi-char string constant as well as everything an instruction operand can be. (types don't matter)
+Specially for DW directives, the operand may be a multi-char string constant as well as everything an instruction operand can be. (types don't matter)

-`DB "Hello, World!", 0x0A, 0x00`
+`DW "Hello, World!", 0x0A, 0x00`

 The backslash may be used to insert characters that would be normally detected as a string constant/character literal termination.